RuralOpioidInitiative/RuralOpioidInitiative/README.md

 Contact Susan Paykin at spaykin at uchicago dot edu with any questions.

+## Commit 1
+Forked opioid-policy-scan
+Made new changes to the file

+Attaching meeting notes to the file

 ## Documentation
 Please refer to the [Data Documentation](https://docs.google.com/document/d/18NPWpuUfFTrKll9_ERHzVDmpNCETTzwjJt_FsIvmSrc/edit?usp=sharing).